DevelopmentArc/react-indepth/life_cycle/the_life_cycle_recap.md

 # The Life Cycle Recap
-We have now worked through the three phases of the React life cycle: Birth/Mounting, Growth/Update and finally Death/Unmounting.
-By having these phases and corresponding methods we can begin to manage and optimize our components and eventually our entire application.
+We have now worked through the three phases of the React life cycle: [Birth/Mounting](birth_mounting_indepth.md), [Growth/Update](growth_update_indepth.md) and finally [Death/Unmounting](death_unmounting_indepth.md).
+By having these phases and corresponding methods React provides us a clear path for developing Components.
+These phases also allow us to begin to optimize our Components and our entire application.